duskconductor/basic-git-commands/README.md

 ### **Local Repo** The copy of the repo that each team member has their computer.

+**NOTE:** Normally we would use branches when working with teams.
+However, we are just two idiots with a coffee machine, so we are simplifying.

 ---

 # Adding Changes Made on Local Repo to the Remote Repo